Taro Daniel: Personal life

 Taro's mother, Yasue, was Japanese and his father, Paul Daniel, is American.
 He grew up in various places throughout the world.
 He spent most of his elementary school days in Saitama, Japan.
 He went to Nagoya International School.
 Taro and his family moved to Spain when he was 14 years old.
-He speaks English, Spanish and Japanese.
+He speaks Japanese, English and Spanish.
 He has one younger sister, Kana.

 Tennis career

-Early Age
+Early years

 Taro started playing tennis when he was 7 years old.
 He practiced at the Shinrin Longwood Tennis Club in Nagoya City during his years in Japan.
 He got third place for under 12 in the All Japan Junior Tennis Tournament.

-2011–13
+2011–13: First Challenger final, top 250

 Daniel had won a couple of ITF Futures events in Spain and Portugal.

 On the ATP Challenger Tour, he made the semifinals at the Yokohama in November 2012, and reached his first Challenger final at the Yeongwol in November 2013, where he lost to fourth seed Bradley Klahn in the final.
-In 2011–2013, Daniel had raised his ATP ranking from world no. 978 to 241.
+In 2011–2013, Daniel had raised his ATP ranking from world No. 978 to 241.